-Perfect for birthday parties or bridal/baby showers, or just a fun and creative night out with friends!
-Groups will work with a professional potter and hand-build their own clay creations.
+Private Group Bookings are perfect for birthday parties or just a fun and creative night out with friends!
+All Private Group Classes are led by experienced artist-educators who specialize in ceramics and will teach participants how to hand-build their own clay creations.

 111 Queen's Park